fredgibbs/fredgibbs.github.io/courses/digital-history/transcription-guidelines.md

 - How did you use (or not) the meaning of the texts to transcribe them?
 - Was it easier to transcribe those texts that you felt some connection to?

-### Critical Reflection
+## Critical Reflection
 - This is the most important aspect of your essay!
 - We talked in class (21st) a lot about the experience of text.
 How did the transcription project confirm or complicate the notions of text?
-- How does transcription fit into digital history?
-Namely, how can transcription projects increase the utility of digital history research?
+- How do transcription projects fit into digital history?
+Namely, how can they increase the utility of digital history research?
 What are the dangers?
 - How can we use our previous abstract/theoretical readings to evaluate the pros and cons of transcription and text mining generally?